ohwgiles/aristed/README.md

 dependencies
 ------------
 - Qt &gt;= 4.7
--- Known as libqt4-dev in debian-based distros
+-- known as libqt4-dev in debian-based distros
 - clang &gt;= 3.1
--- Known as libclang-dev in debian-based distros
+-- known as libclang-dev in debian-based distros
--- Ubuntu 12.04 LTS only has version 3.0
+-- ubuntu 12.04 LTS only has version 3.0

 compilation